38th Expeditionary Airlift Squadron: World War II

 The 38th Troop Carrier Squadron was activated at Patterson Field, Ohio as one of the original squadrons of the 316th Transport Group in early 1942.
 It was reassigned to the 10th Troop Carrier Group in 1943 and served as a training unit until it was disbanded in 1944.
 The squadron was operational training unit, from October 1942 until April 1943 it participated in the ferrying of gliders From June through August 1943 it participated in experimental glider operations.
 It later served as a replacement training for glider crews and participated in maneuvers.

 Cold War

 The squadron was reconstituted in 1966 and served as a tactical airlift unit from 1967 until the fall of 1975.

-Present day
+1994 – 2010

-The unit was converted to provisional status as the 38th Expeditionary Airlift Squadron and assigned to United States Air Forces Europe (USAFE) to activate or inactivate as needed.
-USAFE activated it at Ramstein Air Base, Germany from 2008 until 2010.
+Converted to provisional status and redesignated as 38th Air Expeditionary Squadron (P) "Delta Squadron" from 1994-2002, a Rhein-Main Air Base then Ramstein Air Base based rotational "rainbow" unit, composed of C-130 Hercules crews and aircraft from active-duty, Reserve, and Air National Guard units supporting 86th Airlift Wing tactical airlift efforts in Operation Provide Promise, Operation Joint Endeavor, Operation Allied Force, Operation Shining Hope, Operation Joint Guard and Operation Joint Forge.
+Later the unit was redesignated as the 38th Expeditionary Airlift Squadron and assigned to United States Air Forces Europe to activate or inactivate as needed.
+Activated at Ramstein Air Base, Germany from 2008 until 2010 providing USAFE, U.S. European Command and AFRICOM airlift.
+The 38th EAS was formally inactivated on 15 September 2010.